home-assistant/home-assistant.io/source/_integrations/vacuum.mqtt.markdown

 New installations should use the `state` schema as `legacy` is deprecated and might be removed someday in the future.
 The `state` schema is preferred because the vacuum will then be represented as a `StateVacuumDevice` which is the preferred parent vacuum entity.

 This documentation has 3 sections.
-Config for `legacy` vacuum with examples, config for `state` vacuum with examples and shared section with examples which are the same for both schemas.
+Configuration for `legacy` vacuum with examples, configuration for `state` vacuum with examples and shared section with examples which are the same for both schemas.

 ## Configuration